universityofadelaide/shepherd/README.md

 Minishift can use multiple virtualisation backends.
 On Linux we recommend using virtualbox due to stability issues with kvm.
 On macOS the default is xhyve which is fine, though you may wish to use virtualbox if you're running Docker Toolbox.

+*NOTE:* Ensure you are running 1.x.x of `minishift`, beta versions 1.x do not have the `oc-env` commands.

 ```bash
 # On Linux, change default vm-driver to virtualbox.
 minishift config set vm-driver virtualbox